Check if the current user is an administrator

 Environment.Exit(0); // Terminate the current process

-This will cause Windows to behave as if the process has been started from Explorer with the "Run as Administrator" menu command.
-This means the UAC prompt will show up and the user needs to consent.
+This causes Windows to behave as if the process was launched from Explorer with the "Run as Administrator" command, displaying a UAC consent prompt.

 #Use an application manifest to require administrator rights

-If your application always needs to be run as Administrator you can embed an application manifest in your application.
+If your application always requires administrator rights, you can embed an application manifest.

 <?xml version="1.0" encoding="utf-8"?>